 We believe in supporting our immigrant neighbors.
-We sponsor and support two refugee families, using funds from our Emergency Migrant Fund.
+We sponsor and support two refugee families, using funds from our Migrant Ministry Fund.

 Our church also supports Pueblos de Lucha y Esperanza, a Minnesota faith-based organization that organizes peoples in struggle to build leadership and collective power to change the structures and policies that oppress migrant peoples.

 Note: Designate your gift as Migrant Ministry.